AdrienLemaire/fandekasp.github.io/2015-09-31-habitica-habit-building-program.md

 {% gist d130eda27aa45238ebee %}

-Go to your pets page, open your browser debugger (ctrl-shift-I on Chrome), go to the Console, paste the previous code there and press enter.
-Click on a food, then click on all pets you'd like to feed with that food until it runs out.
+*Go to your pets page, open your browser debugger (ctrl-shift-I on Chrome), go to the Console, paste the previous code there and press enter.
+Click on a food, then click on all pets you'd like to feed with that food until it runs out.*

+Did you find this article interesting ?
+If you haven't heard of Habitica before, does it make you want to give it a try ?
+Otherwise if you're already a user, did you find the tips useful ?
+I will blog regularly about Productivity applications and methodologies, so if you'd like to stay tuned, [please subscribe here](http://eepurl.com/bt8739).